 Can engineers work remotely?
-It depends on a couple of factors.
-Certain types of engineers can, while others would find it impossible.
+Certain engineers can, while others would find it impossible.
+The decision comes down to 2 questions.

-- Do you need to use high-level machinery and computers in your job?
+- Do you use complex machinery and computers in your job?

-Let’s go over these two questions to better understand the limitations of remote work.
+Let’s go over these two questions to see the limits of remote work for engineers.

 For example, think of a company like SpaceX.
-There, engineers need access to:
+At SpaceX, engineers need access to the following:

 - Powerful CAD machines